sodadata/soda-core/docs/README.md

 # soda-sql

-SQL-based data quality monitoring for Data Engineers
+SQL-based data quality testing for Data Engineers

 It's used for
+ * Data testing
+ * Stopping the pipeline
  * Data monitoring
- * Data testing
  * Data validation
- * Stopping the pipeline

-soda-sql scans are easy to configure and read as declarative yaml files.
+soda-sql scans make it eas easy to configure declarative data tests in yaml files.
 All soda-sql configuration files can be checked into your version control system as part of your pipeline code.
 On top, you can write your own SQL metrics.